 This lamb-like dog possesses a short, curly coat that infrequently sheds.
 They require regular grooming as well as frequent exercise.
 They are rarely seen in the U.S. but when adopted, it's often by women.

-These dogs are intelligent and lively.
+A strange looking breed, these dogs are intelligent and lively.
 Though they will be outgoing with you and those you live with, they will likely be timid with new people.
-These are another of the best dog breeds for women who live by themselves and don’t mind spending a lot of time with their pets.
+These are another of the best dog breeds for women who live by themselves and don't mind spending a lot of time with their pets.

 For Women Who Want Companion Dogs